kenhoff/ken.hoff.tech/src/posts/harvest/index.md

 # What we ended up building

 _Harvest_ is a narrative, text-based, choose-your-own-adventure game, set in near-future americana.
-Part of the fun of the game is getting to try to figure out
+The main fun of the game is getting to try to figure out what the story is - what's happened before the game, and what's going to happen after the game is over!

+All of the interaction with the game comes from dialogue choices - that means that the gameplay isn't super deep, but that's alright!
+The point of these games is to show off the art, sounds, and writing of the team.

 # Tech deets